natcap/invest.users-guide/source/seasonal_water_yield.rst

 Monthly precipitation
 ---------------------

-Global monthly precipitation data can be obtained from the WorldClim dataset: http://www.worldclim.org/
+Global monthly precipitation data can be obtained from the WorldClim dataset: http://www.worldclim.org/ or Climatic Research Unit: http://www.cru.uea.ac.uk.

 Alternatively, rasters can be interpolated from rain gauge points with monthly data.